How to Dye Your Hair Two-Toned Gray and Red: Review of Ion Color Brilliance Titanium and Manic Panic Wildfire

 How I Got Started

 Shortly before Thanksgiving last year, I was enthralled with gray hair and wanted to try it myself.
-However, I was also torn because I wanted to do a bright color again too.
+However, I was torn because I wanted to do a bright color again too.
 I decided not to choose and ended up doing both.

 I chose gray and red because I thought they would look pretty together, and that's pretty much it.
 There's not a whole lot of reference material on the internet for these two colors together, so I knew I was going in blind, but I had trust that it would work out just fine.